 Late 1970s to End of 1980s

-3D Printing is more ancient than you think.
-It may seem a fairly new technology but it is not.
-The birth of 3D printing can be traced back to late 1970s when the first inkjet printer was manufactured.
-The technology grabbed Eye-balls and Ears, but nothing substantial could be done in the following half-decade.
-However, in 1981, when Hideo Kodama of Nagoya Municipal Industrial Research Institute published a paper on Rapid Prototyping (RP) system – he imagined a system of printing layers of a model on a platform and building layer above layer to form the final product.
-He was to subsequently file for a patent but somehow the poor guy could not do so we still could not find any significant breakthrough in this technology.
+In 1981, Dr. Hideo Kodama of Nagoya Municipal Industrial Research Institute, Japan, published a paper on Rapid Prototyping (RP) system.
+He imagined a system of printing layers of a model on a platform and building layer above layer to form the final product.
+He was to subsequently file for a patent but somehow Dr. Kodama could not do so and the application expired its one-year deadline.
 The RP system was in itself a great ideological breakthrough but with no practical use.
 The end piece of the jigsaw puzzle was still eluding many researchers.
-And finally, a breakthrough was achieved after three years.

 Stereolithography is the first 3D printing process which was commercialized.
 The process involves namely four components:

-- Photopolymer Resins in liquid state – Material for 3D printing
+4. Photopolymer Resins in liquid state – Material used in Stereolithography

 The laser source flashes a Laser beam to solidify the semi-liquid Photopolymer resins.
 The Laser beam moves in X-Y axis across the surface of the resin.
 It moves across as per the 3D design of the model from the software.
 Once a layer of the resin is solidified, the elevator moves down lowering the Vat in the Z direction and now the laser traces the next layer.
 This process continues until the product is completely traced out.
 The elevator is now moved up to remove the product from the Vat.